-- 1. It is one of the following types of property. - a.
-Property depreciated under the modified accelerated cost recovery system (MACRS) with a recovery period of 20 years or less.
-See Which Method Can You Use To Depreciate Your Property in chapter 1. - b.
-Water utility property, which is either of the following. - Property that is an integral part of the gathering, treatment, or commercial distribution of water, and that, without regard to this provision, would be 20-year property. - ii.
-Any municipal sewer.
+- Nonresidential real property or residential rental property placed in service in specified portions of the GO Zone (discussed below) before January 1, 2011, or - Any of the following types of property placed in service in a building described above before January 1, 2011. - Tangible property depreciated under the modified accelerated recovery system (MACRS) with a recovery period of 20 years or less.
+See Which Method Can You Use To Depreciate Your Property in chapter 1.

-- c.
-Computer software that is readily available for purchase by the general public, is subject to a nonexclusive license, and has not been substantially modified.
-The cost of some computer software is treated as part of the cost of hardware and is depreciated under MACRS. - d.
-Qualified leasehold improvement property, defined below. - e.
-Certain nonresidential real property and residential rental property. - 2.
-It is property that meets certain tests, explained under Other Tests To Be Met on this page. - 3.
-It is not excepted property, explained under Excepted Property on page 27.
+- Water utility property, which is either (a) property that is an integral part of the gathering, treatment, or commercial distribution of water, and that, without regard to this provision, would be 20-year property or (b) any municipal sewer. - Computer software that is readily available for purchase by the general public, is subject to a nonexclusive license, and has not been substantially modified.
+The cost of some computer software is treated as part of the cost of hardware and is depreciated under MACRS. - Qualified leasehold improvement property, defined below.